 The employee assumes full liability for risks including, but not limited to, the partial or complete loss of company and personal data due to an operating system crash, errors, bugs, viruses, malware, and/or other software or hardware failures, or programming errors that render the device unusable.

 Xtracap reserves the right to take appropriate disciplinary action up to and including termination for noncompliance with this policy.

+Violation of the policy

+Any violations under this document including non-adherence to safety guidelines shall be handled in accordance with applicable Company policies and procedures, which may include corrective action up to and including termination from the Company.